 Mr. GONSALVES: I would like to support the hon.
 Member.
-I hope the hon, the Attorney-General would see his way to accept it.
-It certainly makes it clear that when this Bill is passed at least the list which will be confirmed will be the list of the valuations which existed on it with or without any appeals or objections that may have been heard or taken in respect of them.
+I hope the hon. the Attorney-General would see his way to accept it.
+It certainly makes it clear that when this Bill is passed at least the list which will be confirmed will be the list of the valuations which existed on it with or without any appeals or objections that may been heard or taken in respect of them.
 As regards the date, the 14th having been already mentioned in the Bill it will be in keeping with that to insert that date in the clause.
-I do hope the hon. the Attorney-General will accept the amendment as suggested.
+I do hope the hon, the Attorney-General will accept the amendment as suggested.

-The ATTORNEY-GENERAL: hon.
-Members look at the first one they would see reproduced word for word Section 17 (1) of the principal Ordinance which says, when certain events have happened the Town Council shall do so and so.
+The ATTORNEY-GENERAL: If word Section 17 (1) of the principal Ordinance which says, when certain events have happened the Town Council shall do so and so.
 This clause says notwithstanding those events have not all happened nevertheless the Town Council shall do those things set out in Section 17 (1).
 I do not at the moment know what benefit the amendment will be.
 The Town Council never mentioned that in the draft at all.

-Mr. J. A. LUCKHOO: The point is this: Section 17 speaks about "As soon as all objections or appeals against decisions on objections, to the draft list....."
+Mr. J. A. LUCKHOO: The point is this: Section 17 speaks about "As soon as all objections or appeals against decisions on objections, to the draft list......"
 In subclause (1) the words "confirm the draft list" are used, the very words appearing in Section 17.
-It may be considered that those words do not cover the objections which have and deterbeen already heard mined. and so I suggest, Your Excellency, that to state "confirm the draft list as amended by the decision of the Council" will make it clear what draft list in clause 3 (1) means.
+It may be considered that those words do not cover the objections which have been already heard and deter-mined, and so I suggest, Your Excellency, that to state "confirm the draft list as amended by the decision of the Council" will make it clear what draft list in clause 3 (1) means.
 If those words are not incorporated then draft list would bear the same meaning as in Section 17 and when confirmed would be the valuation list.
 It does not really alter the Bill as worded but makes clear what draft list is referred to.

-ATTORNEY-GENERAL: The must ask for time to consider it.
+The ATTORNEY-GENERAL: I must ask for time to consider it.
 It is quite obvious we are cutting off anyone from appealing successfully to the Magistrate and the Supreme Court.